-- Water Resistant: Will resist moisture from accidental splashing, rain, sweat, etc.
+- Water Resistant 30M: Will resist moisture from accidental splashing, rain, sweat, etc.

-- Water Resistant 30M: Will resist moisture and can be submerged, no swimming
+- Water Resistant 50M: Will resist moisture and can be submerged, no swimming.

-- Water Resistant 100M: Watch may be worn during snorkelling, skin-diving, and swimming.
+- Water Resistant 100M: Watch may be worn during swimming, snorkeling.

 - Water Resistant 200M+: Watch may be worn during standard scuba diving.